 Getting Started with Adobe Experience Platform for Data Architects and Data Engineers is the perfect starting point to get hands-on with Experience Platform.

 Data Architects and Data Engineers must closely collaborate for a successful Experience Platform deployment.
 This hands-on tutorial teaches you the key tasks executed by both roles so you know how to start implementing Platform for your own business.
+You will be guided through exercises that will introduce you to the key terminology, features, interface, and API of Experience Platform.
+Customers of Adobe Experience Cloud applications like Real-time Customer Data Platform, Customer Journey Analytics, and Journey Optimizer will also find this content useful, as Platform services are critical foundations of those applications.

 Adobe Experience Platform is a technical platform designed to help you achieve marketing objectives.
 The business use cases should drive how you design and implement the technology.
 This tutorial focuses on a fictional retail brand called Luma.
 Luma operates brick-and-mortar stores in multiple countries and also has an online presence with a website and mobile apps.
 They are investing in Adobe Experience Platform to combine loyalty, CRM, web, and offline purchase data into real-time customer profiles and activate these profiles to take their marketing to the next level.
-The business objectives of Luma may or may not align with those of your company, but you should be able to relate the hands-on steps in this tutorial to your own business objectives.
+The business objectives of Luma may or may not align with the objectives of your company, but you should be able to relate the hands-on steps in this tutorial to your own business objectives.

 Now let’s move on to the first lesson—configure permissions.